 - A standalone B2B portal solution with third-party integration software.
 Yikes, that’s a mouthful.
 In essence, it means you’ll need three systems — the self-service portal, an integration platform and your ERP.
 You’ll have to maintain all data and business rules in three separate copies, in three separate places.
 (Hint: IT won’t like this option much.)

 - A B2B portal solution that includes direct, real-time ERP integration and doesn’t require a third system.
 In this scenario, you maintain all data and logic in one place only — the ERP.
 Your self-service B2B portal automatically reflects the right data and logic every time, for every logged-in user.
 (Hint: IT should like this.
 It creates almost no new work for them.
-It’s also the thinking behind Corevist Commerce.)
+It’s also the thinking behind the Corevist Platform.)

 The takeaway: A self-service B2B portal should benefit all parties (but you’ll need a way to prioritize their concerns)